 Overview

 Since Consent Receipts can contain PII, it is a requirement that transmission of Consent Receipts does not take place in the clear and that secure communications be used, e.g., HTTPS.
-The requirements for implementers of consent receipts and consent management solutions include signing, encryption, key management and other operations for their creation, transmission, use, and storage if the consent receipt is to be used for proof of consent, withdrawal of consent or any other rights.
+The requirements for implementers of Consent Receipts and consent management solutions include signing, encryption, key management and other operations for their creation, transmission, use, and storage if the Consent Receipt is to be used for proof of consent, withdrawal of consent or any other rights.

 Guidance